 In an interview published in Algemeen Dagblad this morning (Saturday, October 31), Levi said that concrete plans are underway for the vaccination to be administered to millions of people in the United Kingdom starting in early December.

-COVID-19 vaccine before Christmas
+New coronavirus vaccine to roll out before Christmas

 Levi said the British government has commissioned him make a plan to vaccinate some two million London residents against corona starting in early December.

 “I was given a pretty difficult assignment last week,” he said.
 “I’ve been tasked with making a detailed plan, including locations, for the vaccination of two million people in North and Central London between the first and third weeks of December.
 So that’s very concrete,” he said.